 Performance management is the process of creating a work environment or setting in which people are enabled to perform to the best of their abilities.
 Performance management is a whole work system that begins when a job is defined as needed.

 It ends when an employee leaves your organization.
-Many writers and consultants are using the term performance management as a substitute for the traditional appraisal system.
+Many writers and consultants are using the term performance management as a substitute for the traditional performance appraisal system.
 You will find the term in this broader work system context has a significantly wider set of objectives and opportunities.

-The goal of performance is to achieve the company mission and vision.
+The goal of employee performance is to achieve the company mission and vision.
 Almost no one performs, for the organization, however, if his or her own mission and vision are not accomplished as well.

 Many so-called "bosses" (if that term has any utility at all) are in no position to set work objectives, to monitor their accomplishment, or to supervise their pursuit.